 Heat a wok or large frying pan over high heat, add cooking oil and when it is hot enough to shimmer a bit toss in the asparagus.
 Cook, stirring pretty much constantly until asparagus is tender and browned on the edges, 3 to 5 minutes depending on the thickness of asparagus.
 If you want to include garlic, green onions, ginger, or other aromatics, add them right before adding the asparagus and let them sizzle for just a minute before tossing in the asparagus.

 Asparagus is usually steamed as whole stalks, but it can be steamed cut into bite-size pieces if you like.
 Whether you steam it whole or chopped, place asparagus in a steamer rack and set over boiling water.
 Cover and cook until asparagus is tender, 4 to 8 minutes depending on the thickness of the asparagus stalks.

 Steamed asparagus is frequently served with a bit of butter and salt.
 Traditionally it is napped with a bit of hollandaise sauce.
-Our favorite way to serve it is with a light... vinaigrette and sieved or grated hard-cooked eggs.
+A more decadent way to serve it is with a light vinaigrette and sieved or grated hard-cooked eggs.